Learning from Random Subspace Exploration: Generalized Test-Time Augmentation with Self-supervised Distillation: Acknowledgment

-This work is supported in part by projects “Romanian Hub for Artificial Intelligence - HRIA”, Smart Growth, Digitization and Financial Instruments Program, 2021-2027, MySMIS no. 334906 and EU Horizon project ELIAS (Grant No. 101120237).
+This work is supported in part by projects “Romanian Hub for Artificial Intelligence - HRIA”, Smart Growth, Digitization and Financial Instruments Program, 2021-2027, MySMIS no. 334906; EU Horizon project ELIAS (Grant No. 101120237); “Unleashing the Sustainable Value Creation Potential of Offshore Ocean Aquaculture” (Grant No. 328724) and “The balancing act: Biologically driven rapid-response automation of production conditions in recirculating aquaculture systems (RAS)” (Grant No. 320717), co-funded by the Research Council of Norway.